Advice Independent Living

 Reducing TV Time Enhances Cognitive Function

-A new study notes that too much time in front of the TV may not be the best strategy for healthy aging.
+While staying mentally active is key to boosting brain health, spending too much time in front of the TV may not be the best strategy for healthy aging.

 Why is TV so bad for our brains?